Understanding When Mac devices Go "Offline"

-Learn how Kandji identified Mac devices as "offline" and how to find them again.
+Learn how Kandji identifies macOS, iOS, and iPadOS devices as "offline" and how to find them again

 Overview

-Each Mac enrolled with Kandji checks in regularly to enforce and report on Blueprint parameters and update application inventory and technical details.
-After 30 days of inactivity, a Mac will be marked as "Offline."
-The Mac will remain offline until it can check in or one of the actions below is taken.
+Each device enrolled with Kandji checks in regularly to enforce and report on Blueprint parameters and update application inventory and technical details.
+After 30 days of MDM inactivity, a device will be marked as "Offline".
+The device will remain offline until it can check in or one of the actions below is taken.

 Take Action